RACV Logo

 Day 5: Oaxaca

-Get cosy with the locals as you travel by local bus to Oaxaca – this is a great time to crack a book or take a nap!
+Get cosy with the locals as you travel by local bus to Oaxaca – this is a great time to read a book or take a nap!
 Stretch your legs with an orientation walk when you arrive.
-Oaxaca is an old colonial town full of graceful arcades and colourful markets.
+Oaxaca is an old town full of graceful arcades and markets.
 After your walk, you’ll tour the 20 de Noviembre Market, where you'll do as the locals and head to the Pasillo de las Carnes Asadas (the grilled meats aisle).
 Follow your nose (and your leader) to find it – smoke and the smell of grilled meat is thick in the air.
-You can even select the raw meat that looks best to you, and have it grilled how you like it!
-Grab some guacamole, salsa and some fresh tortillas on the way and then find a spot at one of the long tables where you’ll sit down for a classic Oaxacan lunch.
+Maybe grab some guacamole, salsa and some fresh tortillas on the way and then find a spot at one of the long tables where you’ll sit down for a classic Oaxacan lunch.
+From here, the rest of the day is free for you to explore Oaxaca at your own pace – maybe explore Monte Alban’s ruins or visit the Cathedral of Oaxaca.

 Day 6: Oaxaca